 They are all located around the Dragon Inn.
-And it's the rush for dives in Sipadan!
-Access to the marine nature park, fee (40 RM), is limited to 120 divers per day.
-There are long waiting lists like my arm ...
+And it's a rush for Sipadan dives!
+The access to the natural marine park, with a fee (40 RM), is limited to 120 divers per day.
+There are waiting lists as long as my arm...

-I was warned of the thing and that's why I had planned to arrive at Semporna relatively early compared to the date of my return to France.
-I have ten days in front of me: I will dive on the sites of the other islands at the beginning, and in Sipadan at the end of the stay.
+I was warned about this and that's why I had planned to arrive relatively early in Semporna compared to the date of my return to France.
+I have ten days in front of me: I will dive on the sites of the other islands at the beginning, and in Sipadan at the end of my stay.

 I register at Scuba Junkie, spotted on the internet in advance, and of which one of the instructors ofEco Divers in Tioman, a guy from South Africa of Portuguese origin, responding to the evocative name of Che, also told me good.
 He must also come to work soon.

 The reception is actually friendly and smiling.
 What is not the case for all shops.
 And it's divers who know the sites that inform me, not employees who have never donned fins and mask, and whose job is to sign the sheet of registration and cash the ringgits.